 6. Make a Sauce for Meat.
 Overripe fruit, if it hasn't lost all of its juice, can still impart some good flavor to a sauce.
 Chop it into small bits (or whiz it in a blender) and add it to some chicken stock and balsamic vinegar to make a glaze or sauce for meat.
 You could even substituted it for the jam in our Chicken with Shallot-Apricot Sauce.

-Blend it into a salad dressing.If it doesn't look pretty enough to chop on top of your salad (like Laure's lovely peach version), put it in a blender with some olive oil, vinegar, herbs, and seasonings.
-It can make a great, sweet dressing for a salad with some salty nuts or cheese.
+7. Make a Salad Dressing: If your fruit isn't pretty enough to chop on top of your salad, put it in a blender with some olive oil, vinegar, herbs, and seasonings.
+It can make a fantastic, slightly sweet dressing for a salad, especially when you add some salty nuts or cheese.